 In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.

-You’ll be assessed using various methods including formal exams, lab practicals and project reports.
+You will be assessed using various methods including formal exams, laboratory practicals and project reports.
 Throughout the year, you’ll also be assessed using coursework, worksheets, in-module tests, example sheets and presentations to develop your knowledge and allow us to monitor your progress.

 Entry requirements, fees and applying